New Student Orientation

 |Wednesday, January 24||

 As a new student, you probably have a few questions.
 We’re here to help!

-No, you don't stay on campus during your NSO Summer Orientation date.
+No, you do not stay on campus during your NSO Orientation date.

 A limited number of parents/guardians (2) can also attend.
 We know that starting college is often a family event.
-Orientation is a space for adult loved ones to share in the student experience, ask questions, and build a lasting connection to Coppin.
+Orientation is a space for adult loved ones to share in the student experience, ask questions, and build a lasting connection to Coppin State University.